AreebAhmadSiddiqui/React-Learning/Notes.md

 ```
+- Flow
+  - Runs during render.
+  - Returns the computed value immediately.
+  - React uses that value in the same render cycle → no state update needed → no second render.

 ### d.
 Memo ( Not a hook but a concept )

 - React.memo ek higher-order component (HOC) hai jo functional components ko memoize karne ke liye use hota hai.
 Ye component ko unnecessary re-renders se bachata hai by remembering the previous rendered result.